 When it comes to washing cars, the best nozzle to get is a 40-degree nozzle.
 That’s the sweet spot for cleaning vehicles.
 A 40-degree nozzle means that the water will spread over a 40-degree area instead of spraying in one direct place.

-Also, a 25-degree nozzle is okay too, but I’d stick to the 40-degree one all the time.
+Also, a 25-degree nozzle is okay, too, but I’d stick to the 40-degree one all the time.
 It’s just much safer for your vehicle.
 Here’s the image below that I made to understand the different types of nozzle angles better.
-If you’re looking to buy pressure washer nozzles, here’s a great deal on Amazon (check now).
+If you’re looking to buy pressure washer nozzles, here's a great deal on Amazon.

 Other Important Tips For Pressure Washing Your Car